alexeyraspopov/message-script/packages/execution-context/README.md

 # Message Script / Execution Context

-A primitive implementation of concurrent and sequential code execution.
+A generic implementation of concurrent and sequential code execution.

 ## Usage